springernature/frontend-playbook/accessibility/alt-text.md

 * “text and book covers”
 * “Vampires on the silent screen”
 * “Image of book cover”

+the purpose of the image is to promote the book.
+None of these descriptions tell the user anything about the book, so there’s no reason why a person who can’t see the image would want to buy it.

 #### Sufficient alt text